Sunday, November 9, 2008

 One of the culinary joys of living in the Lone Star State is the plethora of barbecue restaurants that range from franchises to joints.
 As I travel around the state (and nearby states) I make a point of hunting down the best BBQ.
 Best means several things: ambience of the place, sauces, side orders and, most importantly, the meat itself.

-Texas Longhorn fan who loves to eat his mascot Bevo (and the rival hog mascot of the University of Arkansas), me and my football buddy Philip have scoured the best of barbeque restaurant lists to begin our search for the best in Texas.
+Being a Texas Longhorn fan who loves to eat his mascot Bevo (and the rival hog mascot of the University of Arkansas), me and my football buddy Philip have scoured the best of barbeque restaurant lists to begin our search for the best in Texas.
 I am the beef guy and Philip is the pork guy, but we are versatile eaters.

 Here is the best we have found so far: